 20. One in three people do not have access to safe drinking water.
 In some countries, water supply for daily use for several millions of people is threatened by high levels of industrial pollution caused by accidental or uncontrolled dumping and release of hazardous substances into watercourses, partially due to accidents during their transport or handling.

 21. The international legal instruments regulating maritime and inland transport of dangerous goods (such as the ADR Agreement for road, the ADN Agreement for inland waterways and the IMDG Code) are regularly updated following the transposition of the provisions contained in Model Regulations.
+It also includes classification criteria and proper packaging requirements, in particular for the transport of Environmentally Hazardous Substances (EHS), i.e. cargoes that are hazardous to the aquatic environment or having a marine pollutant subsidiary risk.

-Goal 8: Ensure healthy lives and promote well-being for all at all ages
+Goal 8: Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all